-Sharon Steckman is serving her 6th term in the Iowa House of Representatives.
-She holds the position of Assistant Minority Leader.
-She also serves on the Administration and Rules, Education, Environmental Protection, Natural Resources, and State Government Committees.
+Sharon Steckman is serving her 7th term in the Iowa House of Representatives.
+She holds the position of Ranking Member on the Agriculture and Natural Resources Budget Subcommittee.
+She also serves on the Appropriations, Education, Public Safety and Information Technology Committees.

-She is currently serving on the Iowa Commission for MHEC (Midwest Higher Education Compact) and the state iJAG Board.
+She is currently serving on the Iowa Commission for MHEC (Midwest Higher Education Compact) , the Mason City I-CAN Board and the state iJAG Board.
 She also served on the Interim Legislative Tax Expenditure Commission.

 Sharon is a 47 year resident of Mason City.
 She was born in Chicago, Illinois, and grew up in Arizona, Colorado, and Nebraska.
 As an adult, before choosing to settle in Mason City, she lived in Ithaca, New York; Detroit, Michigan and Marion, Iowa.
 In Marion, she was a member of the Marion Planning and Zoning Commission and was President of the Cedar Rapids Welcome Wagon Club.